techidaily/site-tech-savvy/source/_posts/navigating-chatgpt-across-language-barriers.md

 * ChatGPT’s answer is translated into English or your preferred language before replying to you.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/P6Wfzj6YNDM?si=WRZQD9zCdQ1_tW1b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oySc0DiqmKc?si=8pynRzuhlq2RUPZ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to Use ChatGPT in a Specific Language

 ![ChatGPT generates a 150-word summary of Romeo and Juliet in Spanish](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/chatgpt-generates-a-150-word-summary-of-romeo-and-juliet-in-spanish.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Hpne0zPsZwU?si=yN5QDsG_WLb_Y3u-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  To generate responses in a certain language using ChatGPT, you can either write your prompt in English and ask for a response in your preferred language, or you can input your prompt in a different language—ChatGPT will reply to you in the language you used in your prompt.
 For the best responses, ensure you [write effective prompts](https://www.makeuseof.com/write-effective-chatgpt-prompts-for-ai-answers/).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fHWdQw1gRyI?si=ve9wZnPupiooLThG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Which Languages Does ChatGPT Support?